-Kanzi® is a registered trademark of GKE NV, a public limited liability company with registered office located at Kernielerweg 59, 3840 Borgloon, and registered under company number 0866.302.050 (hereinafter referred to as ‘GKE’, ‘we’, or ‘us’).
+Kanzi® is a registered trademark of EFC NV, a public limited liability company with registered office located at Kernielerweg 59, 3840 Borgloon, and registered under company number 0866.302.050 (hereinafter referred to as ‘EFC’, ‘we’, or ‘us’).

 You can contact us via the following contact details:

 Your personal data shall only be processed in accordance with the existing and applicable legal provisions concerning the protection of personal data, including the Regulation (EU) 2016/679 of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (hereinafter referred to as ‘GDPR’) and the national implementing legislation.

 For the purposes of this privacy statement, the concept of ‘personal data’ refers to: any information relating to an identified or identifiable natural person (the ‘data subject’).
 A natural person shall be deemed ‘identifiable’ if he or she can be identified on a direct or indirect basis, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
 Hence, all information on the basis whereof a natural person can be identified must be taken into account.
 I.e.: amongst others the person’s name, date of birth, address, telephone number, e-mail address and IP-address are taken into account.

 The term ‘processing’ has a broad scope and inter alia refers to the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of personal data.